glassleo/Breadcrumbs/README.md

 So far, the following zones are entirely complete or in a near-complete state:
 - Zereth Mortis and the Secrets of the First Ones campaign
-- Bastion (Threads of Fate)
+- Bastion (Threads of Fate only)
-- Maldraxxus (Threads of Fate)
+- Maldraxxus (Threads of Fate only)
-- Ardenweald (Threads of Fate)
+- Ardenweald (Threads of Fate only)
+- Revendreth (Threads of Fate only)
 - Azsuna
 - Val'sharah
 - Highmountain
 - Stormheim
 - Broken Shore
+- Elwynn Forest and Northshire
-- Dun Morogh (including Coldridge Valley and New Tinkertown)
+- Dun Morogh, Coldridge Valley and New Tinkertown
 - Loch Modan
+- Teldrassil and Shadowglen
-- Azuremyst Isle (including Ammen Vale)
+- Azuremyst Isle and Ammen Vale